Best Microbiology Laboratory Techniques in Pharmaceuticals

 – Wrap materials to avoid contamination.

-– Sterilize external surface if wrapping is not possible.
+– Sterilize the external surface if wrapping is not possible.

-– Seal materials and transfer directly to a Biological Hazard bag, as they may be contaminated.
+– Seal materials and transfer them directly to a Biological Hazard bag, as they may be contaminated.

 Transferring materials into a safety cabinet

 When transferring materials into a Laminar flow or Biological Safety Cabinet, the risk is that the materials may be contaminated with adventitious agents.
-Therefore, materials should be sterilized prior to the transfer.
+Therefore, materials should be sterilized before the transfer.

-Should the wrapping of materials not be possible, the external surface of the material should be thoroughly sanitized, using physical contact (friction) with the surface in conjunction with a chemical sanitant that is lethal to the micro-organisms present on the surface of the material.
+If wrapping materials is not possible, the external surface should be thoroughly sanitized, using physical contact (friction) with the surface in conjunction with a chemical sanitant lethal to the microorganisms on the material’s surface.

 Transferring materials out of a safety cabinet

-When transferring materials out of a Laminar flow or Biological Safety Cabinet, the risk is that the materials may be contaminated and thus contaminate the environment and operator (which is a safety concern).
+When transferring materials out of a Laminar flow or Biological Safety Cabinet, the risk is that the materials may be contaminated, thus contaminating the environment and operator (a safety concern).

-Therefore, all materials to be removed from the cabinet should be sealed prior to removal and transferred directly to a Biological Hazard bag.
+Therefore, all materials removed from the cabinet should be sealed before removal and transferred directly to a Biological Hazard bag.
 It will then undergo controlled destruction by an operator wearing gloves, which should also be placed in another Biological Hazard bag.

 Importance of media